 If social media marketing is the strategic use of social channels and online communities for commercial purposes, social network advertising is the paid advertising shown within social networks.

-It is a very interesting option and increasingly exploited by companies because it allows leveraging the main features of each social network to capture the attention of the audience.
+It is a very interesting option and is increasingly exploited by companies because it allows leveraging the main features of each social network to capture the attention of the audience.

 Involving them in actions within those channels, taking them to visit the website or the same physical stores with coupons issued through advertising campaigns.

-The main advantage of online business advertising on social networks is to be able to take advantage of the geographical, demographic and psychological information provided by users themselves, or deduced from their activity within the channels, to create display ads aimed at a highly profiled target.
+The main advantage of online business advertising on social networks is to be able to take advantage of the geographical, demographic, and psychological information provided by users themselves, or deduced from their activity within the channels, to create display ads aimed at a highly profiled target.

 The most important social channels where you can advertise online with good margins of success are: